The Facts About Jumps Racing

 When does the season happen?

-The jumps season is from March to the end of August each year.
+The jumps season is from end of March to the end of August each year.

 What is the difference between Hurdle and Steeplechase races?